-Frances uses purses and bags in her art with embroidery and mixed-media textile techniques.
+Frances makes people-focussed pieces using embroidery and mixed-media textile techniques.
 Her subjects vary depending on what catches her imagination.

 Although I had a schooling in traditional drawing and painting, it was only much later that I discovered textiles as an art form.
-Wow!
-The connection was immediate; I love the colour, the feel, the range, the texture, the flexibility and the capability one has as an artist to change and transform cloth and thread.
+This is my third career; the first was in scientific administration, the second in commercial mediation.
+And wow!
+The connection to cloth was immediate; I love the colour, the feel, the range, the texture, the flexibility and the capability one has as an artist to change and transform fabric with thread.

-Over the years I have enjoyed learning and developing many textile art techniques including embroidery, machine-stitching, quilting, dyeing, printing, collaging, painting, felting, waxing, and combining textiles with other media.
-I am never going to be an artist who perfects, and sticks with, a single technique..
+Over the years I have enjoyed learning and developing many textile art techniques.
+I am never going to be an artist who perfects, and sticks with, a single technique.
 Instead I am a happy collector of many possibilities, each waiting to be selected and harnessed in pursuit of a particular project.
 If pushed, however, I describe myself as an embroiderer.
 It’s how I work most often.

 Somewhere along the way I discovered a fascination with purses.
 I have an academic background in psychology and am a sucker for crime novels.
 The idea of imposing on myself a discipline relating to small compartments – miniature open and shut cases, a potential for mystery – appeals.
 There are at least two sides to everything; insides don’t always correspond with outsides.
 It’s a bit mad, but it keeps me happy and occupied.

 So that’s what I now do.
-I am an oral historian and enjoy talking to people about their lives and work.
-I also enjoy reading and writing poetry, am a keen allotment grower and enjoyer of the natural world.
+I am an oral historian attached to the University of Hertfordshire and enjoy talking to people about their lives and work.
+I also enjoy reading, writing poetry and singing, am a keen allotment grower and enjoyer of the natural world.
+I take delight in life's risible aspects.
 All these interests offer fascinating subjects to portray.
-It’s just that I set myself the additional challenge of incorporating a purse or a frame or making items that hold and contain things: other items, ideas, inconsistencies, histories, etc.
+It’s just that, wherever I can, I set myself the additional challenge of incorporating a purse or a frame or making items that hold and contain things: other items, ideas, inconsistencies, histories, etc.

-I work too slowly and idiosyncratically to take on commissions but, where I can, I like to exhibit and my pieces are generally available for sale.
+I work too slowly and idiosyncratically to take on commissions – which is probably just as well; it seems to me that producing lots of art is not helpful given current environmental priorities.
+So I embroider simply for the delight in the materials and process and, where I can, I like to exhibit.
+My pieces are generally available for sale.